 Mudrick Arbitration & Mediation, LLC

-Dave Mudrick had more than 40 years experience as an advocate in labor and non-labor arbitrations before transitioning to an ADR (alternative Dispute Resolution) practice.
-He is approved by the State as a Teacher/Faculty due process hearing officer.
+Dave had more than 40 years experience as an advocate in labor and non-labor arbitrations before transitioning to ADR practice.
+The State of Kansas approved him as a teacher/faculty due process hearing officer.
+His practice is now limited to labor arbitrations, interest arbitrations, and fact-findings.

-Dave's legal experience included 22 years in two corporate legal departments and then 21 years in a law firm.
-He was listed in the Best Lawyers and Super Lawyers publications and was AV-Preeminent rated in Martindale-Hubbell.
+Dave's legal experience included 22 years in two Legal Departments and then 21 years in a law firm.
+He was listed in the Best Lawyers and Super Lawyers publications and was rated AV-Preeminent in Martindale-Hubbell.
 He litigated in state and federal courts and appeared before a variety of state and federal agencies.
 He earned his Bachelor's degree Summa Cum Laude from Kansas State University.
-He attended Duke Law School, where he served on the Duke Law Journal and Kansas University Law School, where he earned a J.D. degree and was chosen for Order of the Coif.
+He attended Duke Law School, where he served on the Duke Law Journal, and Kansas University Law School, where he earned a J.D. degree and was chosen for Order of the Coif (top 10 percent of class).

 Arbitration and Faculty Due Process Hearings